Dave: Actually, it's quite common in erotic cinema.

 Note that Tropes Are Not Bad.
-Sex can be a great mood-elevator and, to some degree, help with certain hang-ups or insecurities, or even depression, due to it releasing large amounts of serotonin, a neurotransmitter, the lack of which is belived to be a significant molecular background to depression.
-The key issue is overstating
+Sex can be a great mood-elevator and, to some degree, help with certain hang-ups or insecurities, or even depression, due to it releasing large amounts of serotonin, a neurotransmitter, the lack of which is believed to be a significant molecular background to depression.

-, stress-relief through sex in the aftermath of life-threatening experiences.
+See also Glad-to-Be-Alive Sex, celebrating the feeling of aliveness through sex in the aftermath of life-threatening experiences.